DS-100/sp24/lecture/lec19.md

 ---
 layout: page
-title: Lecture 19 – Causal Inference and Confounding
+title: Lecture 19 – Parameter Inference and the Bootstrap
 nav_exclude: true
 ---

-# Lecture 19 – Causal Inference and Confounding
+# Lecture 19 – Parameter Inference and the Bootstrap

 Presented by Joseph E. Gonzalez